-- Design Philosophy & Practice - Design Methodology in Industrial Design Project - Sensation, perception & interaction in Design - Realization of Industrial Design Project the 21 credits requirement.
+- Design Philosophy & Practice - Design Methodology in Industrial Design Project - Sensation, perception & interaction in Design the 21 credits requirement.
 Other than that, the students are free to select any course within the topic, provided that the prerequisites for the course are met.